dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 ## Device health

 - **Rooted devices**: If you enable this setting, jailbroken devices are evaluated as noncompliant.
 - **Require the device to be at or under the Device Threat Level**: Use this setting to take the risk assessment from the Lookout MTP solution as a condition for compliance.
-Choose the maximum allowed threat level, which is one of the following:
+Choose the maximum allowed threat level:
-  - **Secured**: This is the most secure.
-This means that the device cannot have any threats.
-If the device is detected as having any level of threats, it will be evaluated as noncompliant.
+  - **Secured**: This option is the most secure, as the device can't have any threats.
+If the device is detected as having any level of threats, it is evaluated as noncompliant.
   - **Low**: The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
-  - **Medium**: The device is evaluated as compliant if the threats that are present on the device are low or medium level.
+  - **Medium**: The device is evaluated as compliant if existing threats on the device are low or medium level.
 If the device is detected to have high-level threats, it is determined to be noncompliant.
-  - **High**: This is the least secure.
-Essentially, this allows all threat levels.
-Perhaps it is useful if you are using this solution only for reporting purposes.
+  - **High**: This option is the least secure, and allows all threat levels.
+It may be useful if you're using this solution only for reporting purposes.
 - **Google Play Services is configured**: Require that the Google Play services app is installed and enabled.
 Google Play services allows security updates, and is a base-level dependency for many security features on certified-Google devices.
 - **Up-to-date security provider**: Require that an up-to-date security provider can protect a device from known vulnerabilities.
 - **Threat scan on apps**: Require that the Android **Verify Apps** feature is enabled.